biteval/koai/README.md

 ## Installation

-The most efficient method to test the KoAi application in your computer is by executing the configuration shell script, which installs all dependencies and builds the application:
+The available method to test the KoAi application in your computer is by executing the configuration bash script, which installs all dependencies and builds the application:

 ```
 chmod +x configure.sh